latent-to/developer-docs/docs/learn/synchronized-halving.md

 ### Three key flows

-The dTAO system operates through three distinct token flows, each with different timing schedules:
+The dTAO emissions involves a threefold token injection for each subnet, which occurs each block.
+Over time, emissions halvings will change the rate of these token injections:

 1. **τ_in (TAO injection)**: New TAO is injected into every subnet's AMM reserve each [block](#block).
 This allocation is distributed across subnets based on their relative prices, with [EMA](#exponential-moving-average-ema) smoothing to prevent manipulation.
 TAO injections shrink over time following the global TAO [halving schedule](../learn/halvings-problem.md).